lmc2179/lmc2179.github.io/drafts/delta_method.md

 Often, we know the mean and its standard error.
 We may know other statistics and their standard errors too, by doing things like fitting OLS models.

 There are lots of situations which go beyond this, and include **functions of the mean**.
 For experimentation especially, we often learn about the special case of the **difference in means**.
-But we can easily find others:
+But we can easily find others, especially nonlinear ones:

-* Lift, or ratios
+* Lift, or ratios of two random variables
 * Multiply by a constant (forex, yield)
-* Retention <-> Churn
+* Retention <-> Churn (1/100 pct churn is 100 expected retention)
 * We estimated an increase of \Delta in the input; how does it translate to a delta on the output if we know the production function
 * Output of yearly revenue is a combination of many inputs